Parkway School to present Roald Dahls Willy Wonka Jr. at WHS Jan. 28 and 29

 BOONE — Parkway School will present Roald Dahls Willy Wonka Jr. on Jan.
 28 and Jan.
 29 at Watauga High School.

-It was originally scheduled for early, but was postponed one week due to the snow.
+It was originally scheduled for the previous week, but was postponed due to the snow.

 Since September, nearly 100 of Parkway School’s K-8 actors, singers, dancers and stage crew have worked to bring this story to life.